11 Things You Can Do to Improve Your (& Our Planet's) Health & Wealth

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

-Video going over my 10 (& a bonus 11th) wishes for my b-day starting w/ helping those to stay warm w/ the 2 creative ways listed below:
+Video going over my 10 (& a bonus 11th) wishes for my 48th birthday not including helping those to stay warm w/ the 2 creative ways listed below:

 1. heat just your body from the INSIDE out (vs. your entire bldg. or bedroom) using LESS than 50 watts w/: